-Nagios is available as open-source software and it is used to monitor the computer systems.
+Nagios is available as open-source software, and it is used to monitor computer systems.
 It can be executed on a Linux operating system to screen the devices which are executed on Windows, Unix, and Linux operating systems.
 It executes a continuous check on the crucial application, server resources, network, and tasks.
 The memory usage of monitor and disk, the load of the microprocessor, number of processors, and logs currently running.
-It can also check other services like Post office protocols 3, Simple Mail Transfer Protocol, and HTTP protocols along with other available standard network protocols.
-The active and important checks are triggered by Nagios whereas the other secondary checks are triggered by external applications linked to the monitoring tool.
+It can also check other services like Post office protocols 3, Simple Mail Transfer Protocol, HTTP protocols, and other available standard network protocols.
+The active and important checks are triggered by Nagios, whereas the other secondary checks are triggered by external applications linked to the monitoring tool.
 The usage, importance, and structure of Nagios are briefly explained in this article.

 Uses of Nagios

 - It identifies all kinds of server and network issues and helps the user analyse the issues’ root cause.
 So the user can come up with a permanent solution to frequent problems.

 - It screens the entire business process and end-to-end infrastructure and enables the user to troubleshoot the server’s performance issues.
 It also helps the user to plan his infrastructure and update it accordingly as the outdated applications cause some chaos.
 Nagios uses a single pass to monitor the complete infrastructure.

 - The server’s maintenance and security can be standardized and managed by Nagios and fix the problems automatically, even in critical situations.
 If there are any fluctuations in the system, it triggers an alert to prevent panic circumstances.
 Hence it is comparatively secure, manageable, and scalable.

 - Nagios has a reliable database and an efficient log tracking system with informative web interfaces.
 If the process is executed properly at the scheduled time, it doesn’t ensure the host’s active condition.